Matthew Morgan (politician)

-James Matthew Morgan (born February 5, 1973) is a Republican member of the Maryland House of Delegates representing District 29A which includes the Northwestern portion of St. Mary's County.
+James Matthew Morgan (born February 5, 1973) is an American politician who has served as a Republican member of the Maryland House of Delegates representing District 29A, which includes the Northwestern portion of St. Mary's County, since 2015.

 Early life and education

 Morgan was born on February 5, 1973, in La Plata, Maryland.
 He graduated from Maurice J. McDonough High School in nearby Pomfret, Maryland.

 In the legislature

-Morgan was sworn into the Maryland House of Delegates on January 14, 2015.
+Morgan was sworn into the Maryland House of Delegates on January 14, 2015, and has served as a member of the Health and Government Operations Committee during his entire tenure.
 From 2019 to 2021, he served as the Assistant Minority Leader of the House of Delegates.
+Morgan is also a member of the Maryland Freedom Caucus, serving as its inaugural chair in 2025.

 In 2021, Morgan ran for Minority Leader of the House of Delegates on a ticket with Delegate Mark N. Fisher.
 The Adams-Morgan ticket was defeated by Jason C. Buckel and Haven Shoemaker by a "more than a 2–1 margin".